rayh/xcoder/README.md

 		p.uninstall		# Removes the profile from ~/Library/ end

-### Security / Keychain

-The missing component here is to be able to manipulate keychains.
-This is quite possible through the command line 'security' tool, but will probably only be necessary once per project, and so I have no plans to support this.
-If you can think of a use-case, please raise and issue for it!

 ### Testflight

 The common output of this build/package process is to upload to testflight.
 This is pretty simple with xcoder: